-Explanation: The Corporate and Auditing Accountability, Responsibility and Transparency Act does not require SEC reporting banks and bank holding companies to have a code of ethics, but if an SEC reporting company does not have one, it must explain why.
+Explanation: B) Sarbanes-Oxley requires publicly traded companies to disclose whether or not they have adopted a code of ethics for senior officers.
+The Act does not require SEC reporting banks and bank-holding companies to have a code of ethics, but if an SEC reporting company does not have one, it must explain why.